Skip to main content

 AI-generatedThe agent supplies the value.
 Use the description to explain what the parameter should contain.

 Fixed valueDuckie always sends the configured value.
-Use this for constants, IDs, flags, or org variables the agent should not infer.
+Use this for constants, IDs, flags, org variables, or run metadata values the agent should not infer.

 Parameters can be required or optional.
 Parameters referenced in endpoint or header templates are automatically required.